NRTC4m0/SMSSPOOF/README.md

 Using this tool grants you one free message to any number per day (international numbers out side of US/Canada not tested)

+You can use this tool on any machine, IDE, etc that has internet access

 # PAID VERSION
 1. go to https://textbelt.com/purchase/?generateKey=1
 2. copy your api key